codemanrose/Delphuino/README.md

 https://www.14point7.com/pages/software-and-documentation

 You will need a MiniProg 3 programmer from Cypress to flash the hex files to the CY8 chip for wideband support.
-I plan to make the board availble pre programmed with the CY8 chip installed for self assembly.
+I plan to make the board available pre programmed with the CY8 chip installed for self assembly.

 3 port MAC valves as boost control solenoids